Intuit Global Privacy Statement

 - Device information.
 We may collect information about your device such as Internet Protocol (“IP”) addresses, log information, error messages, device type, and unique device identifiers.
 For example, we may collect IP addresses from you as part of our sign in and security features.

-- Content.
+- Business and financial information.
 We may receive information about your business, your finances, expenses, invoices, financial statements, details of your financial transactions, payroll details, payment details, tax return details, details about your customers or vendors or employees, income and wage information, and/or investment information.

 - Third-party service content.
 We receive information about you when you sign into a third-party service with your account or when you connect your account to a third-party service.
-For example, you may choose to connect your account with your bank accounts.
+For example, you may choose to connect your account with your bank accounts or social media platforms.
 To sync your financial account information, we must access your financial account information.

 - Usage information.
-We may collect usage information such as the pages you viewed, the features you use, your browser type and details about any links with which you interact.
+We may collect information about your usage of the Platform, such as the pages you viewed, the services and features you used or interacted with, your browser type and details about any links or communications with which you interacted.

 - Location information.
 Certain features in the Intuit Platform may collect your precise location information, device motion information, or both, if you grant permission to do so in your device settings.
 For example, if you use our time-tracking service.